temporalio/documentation/docs/typescript/workflows.md

   For more information, see [Cancellation Scopes](/typescript/cancellation-scopes).

 The Workflow's V8 isolate environment completely replaces the JavaScript [`setTimeout`](https://typescript.temporal.io/api/namespaces/workflow/#timers) global, including inside libraries that you use, to provide a complete JavaScript runtime.
-We recommend using our [`sleep(timeout)`](https://typescript.temporal.io/api/namespaces/workflow/#sleep) function instead, because it is a cancellation-aware Promise wrapper for `setTimeout`.
+We recommend using our [`sleep(timeout)`](https://typescript.temporal.io/api/namespaces/workflow/#sleep) API instead, because it is a cancellation-aware Promise wrapper for `setTimeout`.

 <details>
 <summary>